Quick start user guide to Citizen Space

 After logging in, you can start to look at the following:

-Creating an online survey
+Creating an activity

 Add an activity

 The admin area is where you can manage all the different components of your Citizen Space.
-For now though, we're only interested in creating an online survey - so go to 'Manage Activities'.
-If you're not there already, look for and select 'Manage Activities' on the top left of the page.
+For now though, we're only interested in creating an activity.
+If you're not on the Manage Activities screen already, select Manage Activities.

-The all-important 'Add Activity' button is near the top left of the Manage Activities page.
+The all-important Add Activity button is on the Manage Activities page.

 top of Manage Activities page with Add Activity link highlighted.

-Setting up your survey
+Setting up your activity

-The 'Add Activity' screen is where you set up the bare necessities of your activity.
+The Add Activity screen is where you set up the initial, essential components of your activity.

 Activity types?
 Not sure what all the activity type options mean?
 Learn more about the different activity types.